 Lung Cancer: Approximately 4% of all lung cancer cases are Asbestos-related.

-Ovarian Cancer: The International Agency for Research on Cancer concluded that asbestos causes ovarian cancer in 2012.
+Ovarian Cancer: In 2012, The International Agency for Research on Cancer concluded that asbestos causes ovarian cancer.

-Laryngeal Cancer: The National Institutes of Health confirmed that asbestos causes laryngeal cancer in 2006.
+Laryngeal Cancer: In 2006, The National Institutes of Health confirmed that asbestos caused laryngeal cancer.